scp93ch/morse-pro/README.md

 # Tests

-None yet!
+Some key tests are now included, see [Coveralls](https://coveralls.io/github/scp93ch/morse-pro?branch=master).
 This library is used for the software on https://morsecode.scphillips.com and is tested there.

 # Contact